doctorfree/nvim-lazyman/README.md

   [ "$quiet" ] || {
-    printf "\nInstalling lazyman man page in ${HOME}/.local/share/man/man1/lazyman.1" printf "\nView the lazyman man page with:" printf "\n\tman lazyman\n"
+    printf "\nInstalling lazyman man page in ${HOME}/.local/share/man/man1/lazyman.1" printf "\nView the lazyman man page with:" printf "\n\tman lazyman"
   }
 }

 [ "$quiet" ] || {
-  printf "\nTo use this lazyman installed Neovim configuration as the default," printf "\nadd a line like the following to your .bashrc or .zshrc:\n" if [ "$all" ]; then
+  printf "\n\nTo use this lazyman installed Neovim configuration as the default," printf "\nadd a line like the following to your .bashrc or .zshrc:\n" if [ "$all" ]; then
     printf '\n\texport NVIM_APPNAME="nvim-Lazyman"\n'